 Oklahoma native and decorated Army veteran General Tommy Franks has created a one-of-a-kind museum experience in Hobart that highlights items from his personal collection.
 The General Tommy Franks Leadership Institute & Museum allows you to experience many facets of military history through permanent and rotating showcases.

 Muskogee offers a chance to pay tribute to the crew of the highly decorated U.S.S.
 Batfish submarine at the U.S.S.
 Batfish & War Memorial Park.
-This World War II submarine, which sank three enemy submarines and eleven other enemy vessels, sits in a park with an army tank, cannons, missiles and other memorabilia.
-Make sure to take a tour of the submarine to view the torpedo room and crew cabins.
-(Note: Due to the damage from the flood that occurred in May 2019, guests are currently unable to board the USS Batfish.)
+This World War II submarine, which sank three enemy submarines and eleven other enemy vessels, is available for exterior viewing in a park with an army tank, cannons, missiles and other memorabilia.

 Visit the Atoka Museum, Civil War Cemetery & Visitors Center this Memorial Day and explore this former Confederate outpost that now boasts a variety of Civil War artifacts found in the area.
 In remembrance of Oklahoma’s storied war history, browse the cemetery that holds the remains of Confederate soldiers who died in 1862.